 In the middle of the Rhein river stands a picturesque Pfalzgrafenstein Castle.
-It was built by King Ludwig the Bavarian in 1326 to collect the toll.
-The part of river between Bacharach and Kaub was considered a dangerous passage for sailors over the past centuries.
+Built by King Ludwig the Bavarian in 1326, its purpose was to collect the toll.
+The part of the river between Bacharach and Kaub was a dangerous passage for sailors over the past centuries.
 Those who wanted to pass the wild stream had to pass Pfalzgrafenstein Castle.
-Thus it was a source of income for various rulers.
-However, it was never used as a residence. it is one of the many romantic castles along the Rhine river.
+Thus, it was a source of income for various rulers.
+However, it was never for residence purposes.
+It is one of the many romantic castles along the Rhine river.

-The castle’s island was used in 1814 by Prussian Field Marshal Blücher as passage for his 60,000 troops in pursuit of Napoleon.
-Meanwhile the castle continued to be a toll station until 1867.
+In 1814, Prussian Field Marshal Blücher used the castle’s island as a passage for his 60,000 troops in pursuit of Napoleon.
+Meanwhile, the castle continued to be a toll station until 1867.
 About one year after the castle was acquired by the Prussian government.
 The “Baroque” roof on the tower was not added until 1714, bringing its height to 36 metres.
-Since 1946 Pfalzgrafenstein is owned by the state of Rhineland-Palatinate.
-In the years 1969 to 1975, the castle was completely renovated and repaired in red and white baroque color version.
+Since 1946 Pfalzgrafenstein is owned by the state of Rhineland-Palatinate, in the years 1969 to 1975, the castle was completely renovated and repaired in the red and white baroque color version.

 Tel: +49 (0) 6774 – 745

 To see the castle, you have to reach Kaub first and then take a local ferry from Kaub.

 You can reach Kaub via B42.
 Between Wiesbaden and Koblenz, there is no bridge crossing the Rhine river.
 Due to the speed limit and traffic congestion, it could take quite long to drive along the Rhine river during the holiday seasons.
 And, the parking could be difficult as well.

 Reach Kaub by boat